digiservbiz/business-analyzer/README.md

 3.  **Database Interaction:** The fetched data is then stored in a local SQLite database (`businesses.db`), with the table structure defined in `database/schema.py`.

 4.  **Web Interface:** The main page of the application (`index.html`) displays the data from the database in a table.
 You can interact with this table to manage the business entries.

+5.  **n8n Integration:** You can send the business data to a specified n8n webhook URL by providing the URL in the "Send to n8n" section and clicking the "Send to n8n" button.

 ## Future Enhancements